Newtown and Machynlleth Railway: Opening and lease to the O&NR

 The N&MR now set about getting Board of Trade approval to open the line for passenger operation, and Captain Henry Tyler made two visits; on the second occasion, 30 December 1862, he approved the opening subject to some conditions.
 Trains started operating the following day, 31 December 1862.
 It appears that the construction contractor (Davies) conveyed some goods wagons and possibly passengers unofficially before that.
 A grand opening ceremony was held on 3 January 1863.

 The rupture with the GWR over working arrangements having proved final, the company called on the Oswestry and Newtown Railway to work its line; the O&NR was already working the Llanidloes and Newtown Railway.
 In practice it was Thomas Savin actually working the O&NR by contract, and the contract was extended to cover the N&MR also.
 The limited motive power and rolling stock of the N&MR was inadequate, and the N&MR arranged with David Davies to spend up to £20,000 on additional rolling stock as a matter of urgency.
-The negotiation with the O&NR developed into an agreement to amalgamate; the agreement, arranged under the O&NR's 1860 Act, meant that the O&NR leased the N&MR for 100 years.
+The negotiation with the O&NR developed into an agreement to amalgamate; the agreement, arranged under the Oswestry and Newtown Railway Act 1860 (23 & 24 Vict. c. ci), meant that the O&NR leased the N&MR for 100 years.
 It was signed on 31 August, and backdated to 1 March 1863.

 Aberystwyth and Welsh Coast Railway

 Aberystwyth had a population of 5,561 in 1861.
 The Newtown and Machynlleth Railway promoters had long harboured designs on reaching Aberystwyth; indeed Thomas Savin thought the entire coast from there northwards needed to be developed by a railway and hotels.
-Constructing the N&MR's own line exhausted its resources, and it was an independent company, the Aberystwyth and Welsh Coast Railway (officially spelt Aberystwith and Welsh Coast Railway at first), that was authorised on 22 July 1861.
-It was to build a line from Aberystwyth to Pwllheli, crossing the River Dyfi, then spelt Dovey, near its mouth by a large bridge.
+Constructing the N&MR's own line exhausted its resources, and it was an independent company, the Aberystwyth and Welsh Coast Railway (officially spelt Aberystwith and Welsh Coast Railway at first), that was authorised by the Aberystwith and Welsh Coast Railway Act 1861 (24 & 25 Vict. c. clxxxi) on 22 July 1861.
+It was to build a line from Aberystwyth to Pwllheli, crossing the River Dyfi, anglicised as Dovey, near its mouth by a large bridge.
 There was to be a branch from the line to Machynlleth, on the south side of the Dovey.
 In fact doubts about the Dovey bridge and a measure of economic reality caused the A&WCR to build the Aberystwyth to Machynlleth section first, opening Machynlleth to Borth on 1 July 1863 and Borth to Abersytwyth to goods May 1864 and to passengers on 23 June 1864.

 Doubts about the Dovey bridge became firmer: there was an existing ferry from Ynyslas on the Aberystwyth line, to Aberdovey, so the A&WCR built its line northward from Aberdovey, opening in stages from 24 October 1863.
 The Dovey bridge scheme was abandoned, and later a line was built from Aberdovey to what became Dovey Junction, opening on 14 August 1867.
 In this way the Aberystwyth line and the Porthmadog and Pwllheli lines became directly accessible from Machynlleth and Oswestry.